Starts: 24th March 2022

-This event was played on teh Korn Ferry Tour for several years before becoming a PGA Tour event in 2018.
+This event was played on the Korn Ferry Tour for several years before becoming a PGA Tour event in 2018.

-All three PGA Tour tournaments have been won with 18 under par.
+Joel Dahmen won last year with a score of 12 under par but the three previous PGA Tour tournaments have been won with 18 under par.
 The two Korn Ferry Tour events were won with scores of -20 and -24.

-The last three champions had played at Puntacana prior to their win but all three missed the cut the year immediately before their win.
+Joel Dahmen had posted top 20 finishes in 2019 and 2018.
+However, the three champions before him had played at Puntacana prior to their win but all three missed the cut the year immediately before their win.
 Course form preferred but definitely not essential.

-None of the last three champions had recorded a top 30 finish in the three starts prior to their win.
-Neither Graeme McDowell or Brice Garnett had recorded a top 10 that year prior to winning.
+None of the last four champions had recorded a top 30 finish in the last three starts prior to their win.
+Joel Dahmen, Graeme McDowell and Brice Garnett had all failed to record a top 10 that year prior to winning.

-In the three years this event has been played on the PGA Tour, two of the winners have been American.
+In the four years this event has been played on the PGA Tour, three of the winners have been American.

-The last three winners have ranked 21-51-28.
+The last four winners have ranked 67-21-51-28.
 Accuracy slightly preferred over distance.

 Greens In Regulation